Rules: The following rules have been adopted by the

 event can not be counted because verifiable results are not maintained and/or posted to

-the general public.
+the general public and there is not a race director or organization in charge at the time of the event.
 Occasionally there are marathons and ultras that are run in

 national and state parks.
 Sometimes the park ranger (or person in charge) will not